HomeDealsChatCheckupSearch

 7. Major energy suppliers we compare

-**British Gas** • **EDF Energy** • **E.ON Next** • **Octopus Energy** **OVO Energy** • **Scottish Power** • **So Energy** • **Utility Warehouse** **Fuse Energy** • **Pure Planet** • **Together Energy** • **Avro Energy**
+**British Gas** • **EDF Energy** • **E.ON Next** • **Octopus Energy** **OVO Energy** • **Scottish Power** • **So Energy** • **Utility Warehouse** **Fuse Energy** • **Outfox the Market** • **Rebel Energy** • **Good Energy**

 8. Essential factors when comparing energy deals